Ask Your Elected Officials to Proclaim Equal Pay Day with this Proclamation Template

 WHEREAS, more than 50 years after the passage of the Equal Pay Act, women, especially minority women, continue to suffer the consequences of unequal pay; and

-WHEREAS, according to the U.S. Census Bureau, women working full time, year round in 2013 typically earned 78 percent of what men earned, indicating little change or progress in pay equity; and
+WHEREAS, according to the U.S. Census Bureau, women working full time, year round in [insert year] typically earned [insert most recent statistic] percent of what men earned, indicating little change or progress in pay equity; and

 WHEREAS, in 2009 the Lilly Ledbetter Fair Pay Act was signed into law, which gives back to employees their day in court to challenge a pay gap, and now we must pass the Paycheck Fairness Act, which would amend the Equal Pay Act by closing loopholes and improving the law’s effectiveness; and

 WHEREAS, according to one estimate, college-educated women working full time earn more than a half million dollars less than their male peers do over the course of a lifetime; and

 WHEREAS, nearly four in 10 mothers are primary breadwinners in their households, and nearly two-thirds are primary or significant earners, making pay equity critical to families’ economic security; and

 WHEREAS, a lifetime of lower pay means women have less income to save for retirement and less income counted in a Social Security or pension benefit formula; and